xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Relative to the current website folder, like `doxygen/xml`<!-- -->, no initial/ final slashes.
+Path to the Doxygen XML input folder relative to the website folder.

 </td></tr>